Its-Alann/HIREME/README.md

 Launches the cypress tests in the Cypress console.\
 This will generate individual coverage reports based on the E2E test that runs.

+This is a test line, don't merge this